-Smith, D.P.
-(2002) Rural gatekeepers and 'greentrified' Pennine rurality: opening and closing the access gates?
+Smith, Darren (2002) Rural gatekeepers and 'greentrified' Pennine rurality: opening and closing the access gates?
 Social and Cultural Geography, 3 (4). pp. 447-463.
 ISSN 1464-9365Full text not available from this repository.

 This paper examines how 'rural gatekeepers' attempt to mediate processes of rural gentrification in Hebden Bridge, West Yorkshire, UK.
 It is shown that promotional and steering strategies are interwoven, and embedded, within practices which seek to enable and constrain distinct population movements into gentrified housing and specific locations.
 To conceptualize the (re)production of distinct internal micro-geographies within Hebden Bridge, the paper transposes ideas from the urban managerial thesis into the rural context.
 This is positioned within local and regional ideological and institutional structures.
 More specifically, it is contended that estate agents influence the signification of social, cultural and economic capital, and the construction of distinct representations and discourses about Pennine rurality.
 Researchers are thus urged to investigate the role of intermediaries within the processes of rural gentrification to provide deeper insights into the unequal provision of, and accessibility to, housing for different social groups.

 |Subjects:||F000 Physical Sciences > F800 Physical Geography and Environmental Sciences|

 |Faculties:||Faculty of Science and Engineering > School of Environment and Technology|

 |Last Modified:||20 Apr 2015 11:08|

 Actions (login required)